NejRemeslnici/tailwind-sorter/README.md

 We are aware of the other good solutions to sorting Tailwind classes but we’ve hit some limit in each of them:

+- [The official Tailwind Prettier plugin](https://github.com/tailwindlabs/prettier-plugin-tailwindcss) is great but does not support all template formats, such as [Slim](http://slim-lang.com/).
 - [Headwind](https://github.com/heybourn/headwind) is VS Code-only but we needed something in RubyMine and Overcommit, too.
-- There are ports to the environments we need ([Tailwind Formatter](https://plugins.jetbrains.com/plugin/13376-tailwind-formatter/) JetBrains plugin, [RustyWind](https://github.com/avencera/rustywind) CLI tool) but none of these fully suit our needs, especially since we use [Slim](http://slim-lang.com/) templates in our project and need different regexps to search for the classes.
+- There are ports to the environments we need ([Tailwind Formatter](https://plugins.jetbrains.com/plugin/13376-tailwind-formatter/) JetBrains plugin, [RustyWind](https://github.com/avencera/rustywind) CLI tool) but none of these support non-standard template formats.
   Also, we like to sort our Tailwind classes a bit differently than Headwind et al. default to.

 In our opinion, especially since the [JIT mode](https://tailwindcss.com/docs/just-in-time-mode) has been introduced to